odoo/documentation/content/applications/marketing/sms_marketing/essentials/sms_essentials.rst

    Odoo displays all previously created mailing lists, along with various types of data related to that specific list (e.g. number of contacts, mailings, recipients, etc.).

-   To learn more about mailing lists and contacts, check out :doc:`mailing_lists_blacklists`
+   To learn more about mailing lists and contacts, check out :doc:`mailing_lists_blacklists`.

 .. image:: sms_essentials/sms-mailing-list.png
    :align: center